Punic Wars: Armies

 Carthaginian citizens only served in their army if there was a direct threat to the city of Carthage.
 When they did they fought as well-armoured heavy infantry armed with long thrusting spears, although they were notoriously ill-trained and ill-disciplined.
 In most circumstances Carthage recruited foreigners to make up its army.
-Many were from North Africa and these were frequently referred to as "Libyans".
-The region provided several types of fighters, including: close order infantry equipped with large shields, helmets, short swords and long thrusting spears; javelin-armed light infantry skirmishers; close order shock cavalry (also known as "heavy cavalry") carrying spears; and light cavalry skirmishers who threw javelins from a distance and avoided close combat; the latter were usually Numidians.
-The close order African infantry and the citizen-militia both fought in a tightly-packed formation known as a phalanx.
+Many were from North Africa and these are usually referred to as Libyans.
+The region provided several types of fighters, including: close-order infantry equipped with large shields, helmets, short swords and long thrusting spears; javelin-armed light-infantry skirmishers; close-order shock cavalry (also known as heavy cavalry) carrying spears; and light cavalry, skirmishers who threw javelins from a distance and avoided close combat; the latter were usually Numidians.
+The close-order African infantry and the citizen-militia both fought in a tightly-packed formation known as a phalanx.
 On occasion some of the infantry would wear captured Roman armour, especially among the troops of the Carthaginian general Hannibal.
 In addition both Iberia and Gaul provided many experienced infantry and cavalry.
 The infantry from these areas were unarmoured troops who would charge ferociously, but had a reputation for breaking off if a combat was protracted.
-The Gallic cavalry, and possibly some of the Iberians, wore armour and fought as close order troops; most or all of the mounted Iberians were light cavalry.
+The Gallic cavalry, and possibly some of the Iberians, wore armour and fought as close-order troops; most or all of the mounted Iberians were light cavalry.
 Slingers were frequently recruited from the Balearic Islands.
 The Carthaginians also employed war elephants; North Africa had indigenous African forest elephants at the time.